3 min read

 We've all had those moments where it feels like the veil has been momentarily lifted, and we are granted a peek at the mystery of life unsheathed.
 It's wondrously, startlingly indescribable.
 One moment, you're reading a street sign, and the next, you begin to feel the gentle pull of the absurdity of language.
 The unfamiliarity of the letters, as they are instantly debased to a contrast of shapes and symbols.
 For a brief glimpse, you are admitted into nature's peep show before being thrown back into the constructed syntactical domain of stop signs, advertising campaigns, and traffic lights.

-It's an interesting and unnerving thought when we begin to pry deeply to realise that all of our institutions, socioeconomic doctrines, mythologies, and religions are merely buffers against the Transcendent Other.
+It's an interesting and unnerving thought when we begin to pry deeply to realize that all of our institutions, socioeconomic doctrines, mythologies, and religions are merely buffers against the Transcendent Other.

 That each of us awake every morning to a reality monumentally more bizarre than anything we've conjured in our dreams or the works of fiction.